-Amid increasing public attention to the social issue of water resources, the Group’s products and manufacturing processes use water as an indispensable resource.
-We therefore make a concerted effort to minimize the amount of water consumed by production activities and to maintain and improve the quality of wastewater.
-We aim to contribute more in this regard through business activities that consider the global water risk.
+Amid increasing public attention to the social issue of water resources, the Group’s products and manufacturing processes use water as an essential resource.
+Therefore, we strive to minimize the volume of water consumed in production activities and to maintain and improve the quality of wastewater.
+We aim to contribute more through business activities that consider the global water risks.

 Water Usage Volume

-Water usage volume changes when manufacturing processes and output change.
-TOK works to reduce usage by constantly monitoring the state of industrial water and city water usage, and reviewing related equipment.
-In 2019, water usage volume in Japan was about the same level with the previous year at 366,000m3.
-Overseas, we managed to reduce water usage volume by 196,000m³ year on year to 343,000m³ by reviewing our production methods.
+Water use volume changes when manufacturing processes and output change.
+TOK works to reduce its use by constantly monitoring the state of industrial water and city water use and reviewing related equipment.

 Water Risk Management